RosettaCommons/documentation/application_documentation/analysis/shobuns.md

 ````
 -pose_metrics:shobuns:tgtres <TGTFIL>
 ````
-File \<TGTFIL\> specifies one target residue per line by indicating, in that order, the chain ID, residue number, and insertion code in the PDB file.
-For example, to evaluate residues 50, 52, 53, and 55 from chain A, all having a blank insertion code, one would specify the following \<TGT\> file:
+File \<TGTFIL\> specifies one target residue per line by indicating—in that order—the chain ID, residue number, and insertion code in the PDB file.
+For example, to evaluate residues 50, 52, 53, and 55 from chain A, all having a blank insertion code, one would specify the following \<TGTFIL\> file:
 ````
 A 50 _
 A 52 _